mahdi4k/calculator-react-redux/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-simple calculator developed with react and redux.
+Simple calculator developed with react and redux.
 ## Available Scripts

 In the project directory, you can run: